 Conducting interviews and qualitatively coding the results is exciting to me for several reasons.
 Firstly, I must set aside my own biases in order to ask the right questions and see patterns in the results.
 The more that I am able to tune out my preconceptions, the more I learn from the interviewee.
 This has taught me to recognize where my prejudices lie and to push beyond them.
 Secondly, I see capturing someone's story as a privilege.
 I love to learn how interviewees see the world, and I always come away from an interview with a new perspective.

-My coworkers and mentors prioritized test-driven development and resilient code.
+As the app is designed for use in high-pressure scenarios, my coworkers and mentors prioritized test-driven development and resilient code.
 Correspondingly, I learned a lot about testing code from all angles, including unit tests and integration tests.

 Working with a team of three other HCDE students, I developed a Tableau visualization that displayed both bike thefts and bike racks in Seattle, with the goal of allowing users to find a safe place to park their bike.
-My role was primarily data collecting and cleaning, although I also assisted with designing and building the Tableau visualization.
+My role was primarily data collection and cleaning, although I also assisted with designing and building the Tableau visualization.
 The visualization also allowed users to filter by year to view temporal bike theft trends.